What is a summary of child welfare class-action litigation?

 B.K. v.
 Faust (also known as B.K. v.
 McKay and B.K. v.
 Flanagan)

-The lawsuit alleged a severe shortage of health care services, an acute lack of foster homes, a failure to preserve family ties once children are in foster care, and a failure to conduct timely investigations into reports that children have been maltreated while in state care.
+This lawsuit was brought by Children’s Rights on behalf of children in Arizona’s foster care system.
+The complaint alleged violations of federal constitutional and state statutory rights resulting from budget cuts in critical family support services.
+Specifically, Plaintiffs noted a severe shortage of physical, mental, and behavioral health care services for children; a shortage of family foster homes; a failure to preserve family ties once children are in foster care; and a failure to conduct timely investigations into reports that children have been maltreated while in state custody.

-On August 31, 2020, parties to the lawsuit submitted their settlement agreement to the court.
-On October 13, 2020, the court issued an order granting preliminary approval of the settlement agreement.
+In August 2020, the parties submitted their settlement agreement to the court.
+In October 2020, the U.S. District Court for the District of Arizona issued an order granting preliminary approval of the settlement agreement.
 On February 12, 2021, after a period of public comment, the court approved the settlement agreement.

 Related Links: